WanQi-K/Does-Unit-Level-Impact-the-Property-Price-A-Statistical-Analysis/README.md

 - **Time Period:** Transactions from 2021 to mid-2024.
 - **Data Points:** Property area, name, transaction date, size (sq. ft.), and transaction price.
 - **Property Coverage :** Indera Subang Condominium

+## TLDR :

+- **Unit Level Matters:** Unit location in the building significantly affects property prices.
+- **Better Predictions:** Including `Unit Level` in the model improves accuracy and narrows price estimates.
+- **Data Limitations:** The model is constrained by a small dataset and should be used with caution.

 ## Does the Unit Level Really Impact the Property Price?